neurobagel/documentation/docs/user_guide/production_deployment_with_own_proxy.md

 ??? info "Differences from the default deployment recipe"

-    Unlike the default production Docker Compose file the deployment recipe for an existing proxy
+    Unlike the default production Docker Compose recipe the deployment recipe for an existing proxy

     - **does not** expect an existing proxy Docker network to connect with